ADA SEATING & EXCHANGE POLICY

 All outside food or drink is not allowed into Providence Park.
-Special considerations may be made for medical reasons.
+Special considerations may be made for medical or childcare reasons.

 Two-hour parking is allowed in the Goose Hollow neighborhood.
 Parking is not allowed at Fred Meyer, while neighborhoods surrounding Providence Park offer parking by permit only.
 Fans are encouraged to take TriMet to Providence Park events.
 Fans that drive to the stadium are encouraged to park in one of the many parking structures in downtown Portland.
 For information on City of Portland ADA parking guidelines, click here.

 Food, beverages, weapons of any kind even with a concealed weapons permit (exceptions are Law Enforcement Officers from the Tri-County Area of Multnomah, Washington & Clackamas Counties to include State & Federal Officers.
 All Law Enforcement Officers are required to declare to the gate attendant they are carrying a firearm prior to entry into Providence Park.
 Proper identification will be required prior to entry with a firearm).
 This includes all knives of any kind and size to include utility tools with pocket knives.
 Providence Park is unable to provide storage for items listed as prohibited.
 Please make arrangements to secure any prohibited items before arriving at Providence Park.
 This policy is also in effect for all events at Providence Park.
 Containers such as coolers or thermoses, helium balloons, banners or signs that are not in the spirit of the event or that obstruct the view of others or that are taped or secured to Providence Park property in any way, sticks, bicycles, animals other than service animals, compressed air horns are all prohibited at Providence Park.